tcoehoorn/todo-list/README.md

 Task Tracker
 ============

-A simple task tracker build using AngularJS and Zend Framework 2
+A simple task tracker built using AngularJS and Zend Framework 2